“The great white buffalo comin’ around to make a final stand”

 Listen to the More Recipes About Music & Food Spotify Playlist

-I am Michigan born and bred with a deep passion for its musical legacy.
-My first concert without my parents tagging along was Bob Seger.
+I am Michigan-born and bred with a deep passion for its musical legacy.
+My first concert without my parents was Bob Seger.
 I once delivered woven grass wallpaper to Don Brewer’s house.
 I invited James Osterberg (a.k.a.
 Iggy Pop) to a college house warming because his parents were listed in the Ypsilanti phonebook.
-And I saw Ted Nugent TWICE in concert during my high school years.
+And I saw Ted Nugent twice in concert during my high school years.

 The answer, not surprisingly, is yes.
 This retains that Buffalo spice heat but ups the ante a bit with the crunch of cauliflower.
 It definitely feels healthier and lighter than traditional chicken salad, though it does not keep as well in the fridge.
 The cauliflower tends to get a bit soggy after a day or so.
 Still, for a simple meatless dinner salad or sandwich, this is a winner and will be going into the BGC permanent rotation.

 Buffalo roasted cauliflower salad and romaine lettuce wrapped in a flour tortilla

 1 head roasted Buffalo cauliflower, separated into bite-sized florets

 2 medium carrots, diced medium